rsprouse/pglex/README.md

 1. For data node storage select type 'EBS', EBS volume type 'General purpose (SSD)', and storage size per node '10' GiB.
 1. Do not enable dedicated master nodes.
 1. For network configuration choose 'Public access'.
-An access policy will restrict access to the `pglex_deployer` user.
+We will use an access policy to restrict access to the `pglex_deployer` user only.
 1. It is not necessary to enable fine-grained access control, SAML authentication for Kibana, or Amazon Cognito authentication.
 1. For access policy, choose 'Custom access policy' with the settings 'IAM ARN'